 Mercedes-Benz has introduced a heavily refreshed E-Class for 2014, updating all models over the course of the year.
-Sedan, coupe, cabriolet (convertible), and wagon are all back for 2014, with sta...
+Sedan, coupe, cabriolet (convertible), and wagon are all back for 2014, with standard rear-wheel-drive and Mercedes-Benz' optional 4Matic all-wheel-drive mated to a standard s...
 Read Full Report

 2014 E350 Luxury model.
 The handling is great, the power was better than expected and the ride is very solid and comfortable.
 Very good in tight turns.
 After driving the Mercedes E350 for a week and p...
 Read Full Review

 What you should get in your warranty can be confusing.
 Make sure you are informed.